-We have been Partnered with the Immigrant and Refugee Community Organization (IRCO) for one year now, and have made significant strides towards deepening IRCO’s impact in access to early childhood education for immigrant and refugee communities.
+We have been Partnered with the Immigrant and Refugee Community Organization (IRCO) for one year now and have made significant strides towards deepening IRCO’s commitment to providing access to early childhood education for immigrant and refugee communities.
 IRCO is a nationally recognized community-based organization that delivers over 200 programs.
-Those programs include both culturally specific and culturally responsive services that have engaged 32,000 diverse community members in 2017 alone.
+Those programs include services that have engaged 32,000 culturally, ethnically, racially and linguistically diverse community members in 2017 alone.
 They are uniquely positioned to bring underserved immigrant and refugee voices and priorities to the attention of local, state, and national leadership to effect change.

-That’s why this year, we’re making a strategic investment in IRCO to help build their policy and advocacy infrastructure.
-Our capacity enhancement grant will help them take their communities’ voices to the next level, and assisting them in addressing the disparities their children face through legislative action.
+That’s why this year we’re making a strategic investment in IRCO to help build their policy and advocacy infrastructure.
+Our investment will help them amplify their communities’ voices and assist them in addressing through legislative action the opportunity gap experienced by their children.